westerndevs/western-devs-website/source/_posts/asp-net-beta-6-is-in-the-wild.markdown

 ![image][2]

-You'll also need the updated VS 2015 tooling, which is available here (along with the DNVM update tools if you want them seperately): [Microsoft Visual Studio 2015 Beta 6 Tooling Download][3].
+You'll also need the updated VS 2015 tooling, which is available here (along with the DNVM update tools if you want them seperately): <span style="text-decoration: line-through;">Microsoft Visual Studio 2015 Beta 6 Tooling Download</span> (no longer active).

 ## Why This is Important